 Where do the black “burnt pieces” in tea leaves come from?

-The “burnt pieces” in 'er raw tea are undesirable.
+The “burnt pieces” in 'er raw are undesirable.
 However, this undesirability is not due to toxicity or harm to health but mainly affects the taste and appearance of the tea infusion.
 Theoretically, these “burnt pieces” can be avoided during the Pu'er tea production process; however, in practical application, they are almost impossible to avoid.

 Where do the black “burnt pieces” in tea leaves come from?-1

-During the process of fixing the fresh leaves, a large amount of and tea juice overflow from the leaves, while the wok temperature is mostly above 200°C, which is very high.
+During the process of fixing the fresh leaves, a large amount of water and tea juice overflow from the leaves, while the wok temperature is mostly above 200°C, which is very high.
 After several batches of fixing, a layer of tea juice forms on the surface of the iron wok, which is scorched black by the high heat and mixes with a small amount of the Pu'er tea material.

 We mentioned earlier that theoretically, “burnt pieces” can be avoided, and the most direct method would be to carefully clean the iron wok after each batch of fixing and before processing the next batch.
 If the scorched tea juice on the iron wok is completely washed off, it is theoretically possible to prevent “burnt pieces” from mixing into the raw tea material.

 However, in actual practice, this is not realistic.
 Throughout the entire tea mountain, no matter how expensive the material, almost no one cleans the iron wok after each batch of fixing before processing the next batch.
-In most cases, the wok is cleaned once a day, and during the busy season, a tea fixer will process around 20 batches in a large iron wok per day.
+In most cases, the wok is cleaned once a day, and during the busy spring tea season, a tea fixer will process around 20 batches in a large iron wok per day.
 There are also cases where the wok is cleaned after every five or ten batches, but regardless, it is difficult to completely avoid the production of “burnt pieces.”
 Some cheaper fresh leaves processed by machines may only have their woks cleaned every few days or even dozens of days, leading to more “burnt pieces” being produced.

 Where do the black “burnt pieces” in tea leaves come from?-2